Smiling H1 - 1920 x 116

 Photo Gruppo Storico Romano

-According to legend, a soothsayer had warned Caesar of his impending murder, immortalised by William Shakespeare with the ominous phrase "Beware the Ides of March" from his play Julius Caesar.
+According to legend, a soothsayer had warned Caesar of his impending murder, immortalised by Shakespeare with the ominous phrase "Beware the Ides of March" from his play Julius Caesar.

 Caesar was said to have been stabbed 23 times and he was cremated in the Roman Forum.